Slavery in Canada: Nova Scotia

 While many black people who arrived in Nova Scotia during the American Revolution were free, others were not.
-Some blacks arrived in Nova Scotia as the property of white American Loyalists.
+Some black slaves arrived in Nova Scotia as the property of white American Loyalists.
 In 1772, prior to the American Revolution, Britain outlawed the slave trade in the British Isles followed by the Knight v.
 Wedderburn decision in Scotland in 1778.
 This decision, in turn, influenced the colony of Nova Scotia.
 In 1788, abolitionist James Drummond MacGregor from Pictou published the first anti-slavery literature in Canada and began purchasing slaves' freedom and chastising his colleagues in the Presbyterian church who owned slaves.
 Historian Alan Wilson describes the document as "a landmark on the road to personal freedom in province and country".
 Historian Robin Winks writes it is "the sharpest attack to come from a Canadian pen even into the 1840s; he had also brought about a public debate which soon reached the courts".
 (Abolitionist lawyer Benjamin Kent was buried in Halifax in 1788.)
 In 1790 John Burbidge freed his slaves.
 Led by Richard John Uniacke, in 1787, 1789 and again on 11 January 1808 the Nova Scotian legislature refused to legalize slavery.
 Two chief justices, Thomas Andrew Lumisden Strange (1790–1796) and Sampson Salter Blowers (1797–1832), were instrumental in freeing slaves from their owners in Nova Scotia.
 They were held in high regard in the colony.
 Justice Alexander Croke (1801–1815) also impounded American slave ships during this time period (the most famous being the Liverpool Packet).
 During the war, Nova Scotian Sir William Winniett served as a crew on board HMS Tonnant in the effort to free slaves from America.
 (As the Governor of the Gold Coast, Winniett would later also work to end the slave trade in Western Africa.)
 By the end of the War of 1812 and the arrival of the Black Refugees, there were few slaves left in Nova Scotia.
-(The Slave Trade Act outlawed the slave trade in the British Empire in 1807 and the Slavery Abolition Act of 1833 outlawed slavery altogether.)
+(The Slave Trade Act 1807 outlawed the slave trade in the British Empire and the Slavery Abolition Act 1833 outlawed slavery altogether.)

-The Sierra Leone Company was established to relocate groups of formerly enslaved Africans, nearly 1,200 black Nova Scotians, most of whom had escaped enslavement in the United States.
+The Sierra Leone Company was established to relocate groups of formerly enslaved Africans, nearly 1,200 black Nova Scotians, most of whom had escaped from the United States.
 Given the coastal environment of Nova Scotia, many had died from the harsh winters.
 They created a settlement in the existing colony in Sierra Leone (already established to make a home for the "poor blacks" of London) at Freetown in 1792.
 Many of the "black poor" included other African and Asian inhabitants of London.
 The Freetown settlement was joined, particularly after 1834, by other groups of freed Africans and became the first African American haven in Africa for formerly enslaved Africans.